Thomas Browne: Early life

-Thomas Browne was born in the parish of St Michael, Cheapside, in London on 19 October 1605, the youngest child—having an elder brother and two elder sisters—of Thomas Browne, a silk merchant from Upton, Cheshire, and Anne Browne, the daughter of Paul Garraway of Lewes, Sussex.
-The family lived at Upton for several generations, "evidently people of some importance" who "intermarried with families of position in that neighbourhood", and were armigerous.
-Browne's paternal grandmother, Elizabeth, was daughter of Henry Birkenhead, Clerk of the Green Cloth to Elizabeth I of England and Clerk of the Crown for the counties of Cheshire and Flintshire.
+Thomas Browne was born in the parish of St Michael, Cheapside, in London on 19 October 1605.
+He was the youngest child of Thomas Browne, a silk merchant from Upton, Cheshire, and Anne Browne, the daughter of Paul Garraway of Lewes, Sussex.
+He had an elder brother and two elder sisters.
+The family, who had lived at Upton for several generations, were "evidently people of some importance" who "intermarried with families of position in that neighbourhood", and were armigerous.
+Browne's paternal grandmother, Elizabeth, was the daughter of Henry Birkenhead, Clerk of the Green Cloth to Elizabeth I of England and Clerk of the Crown for the counties of Cheshire and Flintshire.
 Browne's father died while he was young, and his mother married Sir Thomas Dutton of Gloucester and Isleworth, Middlesex, by whom she had two daughters.

 Browne was educated at Winchester College.
 In 1623, he went to Broadgates Hall of Oxford University.
 Browne was chosen to deliver the undergraduate oration when the hall was incorporated as Pembroke College in August 1624.
 He graduated from Oxford in January 1627, after which he studied medicine at Padua and Montpellier universities, completing his studies at Leiden, where he received a medical degree in 1633.
-He settled in Norwich in 1637 and practised medicine there until his death in 1682.
+He settled in Norwich in 1637 and practised medicine there until he died in 1682.

 In 1641, Browne married Dorothy Mileham of Burlingham St Peter, Norfolk.
-She bore him 10 children, six of whom died before their parents.
+They had 10 children, six of whom died before their parents.